 Boulders Beach has the larger number of penguins and is the main location of the colony.
-You see them from the viewing deck above and the penguins stretch out along the beach.
-There’s a lot of signage around here with lots of information, and I’d definitely recommend stopping here.
+From the deck, you can capture the image of the penguins stretched out along the beach.
+The signage around on the decking has plenty useful of information, and I’d definitely recommend stopping.

-Then just along the way is Foxy Beach (you can’t get lost).
+Then just along the way is Foxy Beach – you can’t get lost but check the map if you are unsure.
 This is where you can really get up close and personal with the penguins.

 Well, not too close because they do bite or snap at humans.
-And there were a lot of humans trying to get too close on the day we were there…
+And there tend to be a lot of ignorant humans trying to get too close.

 The penguins actually retreat behind a makeshift fenced off area if too many tourists try to approach them, so do be mindful of this and give them their space.